johncmanuel/johncarlomanuel.com/README.md

 3. add special fx on website according to the dates
    -> i.e snowflakes falling from top of screen to down during December -> can be a game where you click snowflakes and get points saved in localstorage
+4. maybe a `/setup` for current set ups on all machines i use?

 ## create-svelte